• Skip to primary navigation

 • 1 cup half and half I used fat free

-• 2 cups cooked chicken diced
+• 2 cups diced, cooked chicken (I like both chicken breast and thighs.)

 • 2 large potatoes cooked and diced